br-nd/BlenderVAT-to-Touchdesigner/README.md

 ![blender](https://i.imgur.com/0KIPJ8p.gif)

-​	2 Go in to the scripting layout in blender
+​	2 Go in to the scripting layout in blender and import the GenerateVAT.py script

 ​	2 Change the parameters at the top of the script.